mb-Ma/mb-Ma.github.io/_pages/about.md

 His research interest lies in Spatial-temporal Data Mining, Graph Neural Networks, and Self-supervised Contrastive Learning.

+<span style="color:red"> He is currently seeking a postdoctoral position.
+If you are interested, Please do not hesitate to contact him (minbo46.ma@gmail) </span>

 <!--<span style="color:red"> **[Call for paper]** We organize a special issue on **[Urban Foundation Models](http://RaymondHLIU.github.io/files/ACM-CFP-TIST-Urban-Foundation-Models.pdf)** at ***[ACM TIST](https://dl.acm.org/journal/tist)***, we sincerely invite you to contribute a manuscript.
 Submission deadline on April 30, 2025! </span>

 <span style="color:red"> **[Postdoc]** Postdoc/Research Associate positions available!
 Very competitive salary and research fund package.
 Please drop your resume and representative publications to liuh\[AT\]ust\[DOT\]hk. </span>